Looking to sell your HDB flat on your own but completely clueless how to?

 As for the budget-friendly people who just want to get a rough gauge, you can try this automated tool from Urban Zoom (created by a team of data scientists and real estate gurus!).

 With your photos checked and selling price decided, the last thing to do before attracting a sale is to craft a strong description!
 This will give potential buyers a good idea of everything your home and estate has to offer.

 Write a convincing description

-Click, choose, and you’re on your way to creating a listing that tells potential buyers EXACTLY what you have to offer.
+Simply follow the built-in fields to indicate the right attributes for your home.
+You can include information like nearby amenities and tenure period, right down to details like the decor.
+Click, choose, and you’re on your way to creating a listing that tells potential buyers exactly what you have to offer.

-Here are some of the unique information you can include:
+Here are some of the pieces of information you can include:

 - MRTs near you

 Besides convenience, buyers might search for homes that are near specific MRTs to look for something near their parents.
 It’s normal, people want to qualify for the Proximity Housing Grant.

 - Your home layout

 You can purchase your residential floor plan from HDB here, it will definitely help you in selling your home!